Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Introduction and Summary

 \subsection{Open Questions}

 Our work raises a number of interesting questions and future directions, some of which we summarize below.

 \begin{itemize} \item We prove a matching $\widetilde{\Omega}(\sqrt{mn}/\epsilon)$ lower bound on the quantum query complexity of spectral sparsification.
 Can we extend this to a tight lower bound for any of the resulting applications, e.g., for $\epsilon$-approximating the min cut or effective resistance?
 Since these problems can be reduced to constructing an $\epsilon$-spectral sparsifier, this would yield a stronger lower bound. \item The runtime of our quantum algorithm is tight, up to polylogarithmic factors, for sparsification of weighted graphs.
-Can we potentially improve the runtime for \emph{unweighted} graphs? \item Graph sparsification is a key technique in efficient algorithms for calculating minimum cuts \cite{karger1994using,karger2000minimum}, and the use of fast Laplacian solvers has led to progress on the long-standing question of computing maximum flows in graphs~\cite{christiano2011electrical,sherman2013nearly,kelner2014almost,peng2016approximate}.
+Can we potentially improve the runtime for \emph{unweighted} graphs? \item Graph sparsification is a key technique in efficient algorithms for calculating minimum cuts \cite{karger1994using,karger2000minimum}, and the use of fast Laplacian solvers played a key in the recent resolution of the long-standing question of computing maximum flows in graphs in almost-linear time~\cite{christiano2011electrical,sherman2013nearly,kelner2014almost,peng2016approximate,chen2022maximum}.
 In follow-up work to this one, Apers and Lee \cite{apers2020edgeconn} used our quantum algorithm for graph sparsification to obtain a quantum speedup for finding a minimum cut in a graph.
 We leave it as an open question whether a quantum speedup for finding a maximum flow can be obtained as well. \item Spectral sparsification of graphs and Laplacians has been extended in different directions such as sparsification of hypergraphs \cite{soma2019spectral,bansal2019new}, sparsification of sums of positive semi-definite matrices~\cite{soma2019spectral,silva2016sparse}, sparsification in a streaming setting~\cite{kelner2013spectral,kapralov2017single}.
 It is also closely related to concepts such as spectral sketching~\cite{andoni2016sketching} and linear data regression using leverage scores~\cite{drineas2006sampling}.
 It seems likely that we can also find quantum speedups for these related problems.
 Similarly we might hope to solve more ``quantum'' tasks, such as sparsifying density operators or POVMs. \end{itemize}